 Because of this, it's probably best to rent out your home for several months at a time.
 But, as long as you stick within the guidelines and sign rental agreements, you can rent out your home stress free.

-Since Palm Springs will be your home away from home, you'll want to find a house that best suits your lifestyle.
 Whether you like spending your days by the pool or at the golf course, you'll fall in love with the homes for sale in Palm Springs.
 There are also a variety of neighborhoods within the city that offer different atmospheres and amenities.
 You can learn more about which part of the city is right for you by visiting our Palm Springs Neighborhoods page.

 Palm Springs real estate is best known for its mid-century modern homes.
 Everywhere you look you'll spot these gorgeous places with their low-pitched roofs and white-washed exteriors.